jcook793/retronerd-octopress/source/_posts/2013-02-09-the-world-of-python.markdown

 * Fetching all the dependencies for a project
 * Keeping those dependencies out of your system Python
-* Creating a `python` script that includes the paths for you project dependencies along with your project code so you don't need to poison your system Python
+* Creating a `python` script that includes the paths for your project dependencies along with your project code so you don't need to poison your system Python

 It does a lot of other stuff, but start thinking of it that way and not necessarily like `make` or `rake` or Ant/Maven.